To learn more check out our

 Let’s take a look at that example of a line for a typical NFL game:

-• New England Patriots -3 (-110)
+New England Patriots -3 (-110)

-• Philadelphia Eagles +3 (-110)
+Philadelphia Eagles +3 (-110)

 Since the most common winning margin for a favorite by far is 3 points if they were to move the Patriots to -3.5, and the Patriots won by a single field goal, the bookmakers would likely take a big loss, since they would have to pay out on those who backed the Eagles.

-In some cases, they will change the odds on each team rather than change the spread.
+Sometimes, they will change the odds on each team rather than change the spread.
 That may look like this:

-• New England Patriots -3 (-100)
+New England Patriots -3 (-100)

-• Philadelphia Eagles +3 (-120)
+Philadelphia Eagles +3 (-120)

-A good way to think about this is that the difference between -3 and -3.5, or -7 and -7.5 is much greater than the difference between, for example, -10.5 and -11, since they are not key numbers and much less likely to be the margin of victory.
+A good way to think about this is that the difference between -3 and -3.5, or -7 and -7.5, is much greater than the difference between, for example, -10.5 and -11 since they are not key numbers and much less likely to be the margin of victory.

 The thing to watch out for is when the point spread is either a key number or just over or under a key number.
-Once you get used to all the key numbers in NFL, you will automatically view the point spread through the lens of key numbers,
+Once you get used to all the key numbers in the NFL, you will automatically view the point spread through the lens of key numbers,

 One important thing to remember is that key numbers are not some magic formula to winning sports bets.
-Bookmakers are well aware of key numbers too and set their lines accordingly.
+Bookmakers are well aware of key numbers, too, and set their lines accordingly.

 Instead, we should think of key numbers as one of many important factors that we consider as smart sports bettors, like odds.
 They are not a cheat code, but understanding them will absolutely make you a more successful bettor.
 Here are some practical strategies involving key numbers:

 Different bookmakers offer different prices.
-Good sports bettors don’t confine themselves to one bookmaker when possible, but instead, compare many to find the best value.
+Good sports bettors don’t confine themselves to one bookmaker when possible but instead compare many to find the best value.
 Often, comparing the different odds available can give you more information.
 If you find four bookmakers offering the odds in our example bet:

-• New England Patriots -3 (-110)
+New England Patriots -3 (-110)

-• Philadelphia Eagles +3 (-110)
+Philadelphia Eagles +3 (-110)

 Many bookmakers allow you to buy points on the spread.
 This effectively means you can choose your own point spread.
 This might look like this:

-• Pittsburgh Steelers -5 (-110)
+Pittsburgh Steelers -5 (-110)

-• Arizona Cardinals +5 (-110)
+Arizona Cardinals +5 (-110)

 If you want to buy an extra point for the Steelers it could look like this:

-• Pittsburgh Steelers -4 (-130)
+Pittsburgh Steelers -4 (-130)

 Notice that you’re getting worse odds in exchange for a more favorable spread.